ozashub/Adrenalin-ARM/README.md

 - "fire up the macro"
 - "start adrenalin"

 When a trigger phrase is detected, Adrenalin will launch automatically if it is not already running.
+You can change this how you want in the code.

 ## System Tray Menu